BrockDSL/Change_Detection_Analysis_Remote_Sensing/README.md

+<The figure above shows images of St. Catharines that have be generated  from unsupervised images.

 ![Zoom Result of the Subset for both images][logo46]

+<The figure above shows images of the zoomed results of the subsetted images.

 **Performing Change Detection Statistic**

-Repeat Niagara's Change Detection Statistics procedures for that of St. Catharines
+Repeat Niagara's Change Detection Statistics procedures for that of St. Catharines.

 Select **1987 St. Catharines** as the **Initial State** image and click **Ok**.